wakgill/mkg/_parodies/craig-chamber-secrets.md

 layout: post
 date: 2019-11-30
 title: Craig Wright's 'Harry Potter and the Chamber of Secrets'
+excerpt: Bitcoin parody story that should in no way be taken as my own opinion on anyone mentioned in the story.
 ---

+This is parody and should not be taken as a statement of fact or opinion by its author.
+Please don't sue me.
+Thank you.

 ## Chapter 2: Writing on the wall